1. Home

 Your age

-This is especially true when it comes to term life insurance that runs for a fixed period of, say, 25 years.
+This is more evident with term life insurance that runs for a fixed period of, say, 25 years.
 This is because younger policyholders are less likely on average to die within policy term.

 Your occupation

 If you’re employed in an occupation that an insurer classes as high-risk, you can expect to face higher premiums.
-So for example, office workers might pay less for life insurance than firefighters or HGV drivers, other things being equal.
+So for example, office workers might pay less for life insurance than firefighters or HGV drivers, if other factors are equal.

 Your lifestyle

-When you apply for a life insurance policy, you’re asked questions about your lifestyle covering factors.
+When you apply for a life insurance policy, you’re asked questions about your lifestyle.
 These include how much exercise you do, whether you smoke and how much alcohol – if any – you drink in a typical week.

 Your marital status